yinon-gold/mlops-dtu-project/reports/README.md

 > *using a custom container: ...*
 >
 > Answer:
+We orignally used a compute engine on GCP to train the model on an 8 core high performing cpu VM.
+We started the compute engine with a docker image uploaded to the registry.
+This docker image mounted the bucket data and created a processed dataset which it then used for training.

-For training purposes we have used the Technion's data centers for our experiments, as we had access to GPUs there.
+However, since Technion's data centers made their HPC server available to use for training we later opted to use it for both training and our experiments, as we had access to GPUs there.
 We have built a docker image for training, and deployed the containers on the HPC server.

-We did not have to use the compute engine for our project for the long training part, as we had access to the HPC server.

 ### Question 19